 Dr. Johnson received his medical degree from the University of Minnesota in Minneapolis, Minnesota, and then underwent his residency in internal medicine and fellowships in nephrology and infectious diseases at the University of Washington in Seattle, Washington.

-Dr. Mandell joined the Clinic in 1993 following a faculty appointment at the Hospital of the University of Pennsylvania.
-He previously earned a bachelor’s degree in Biology and a Ph.D. in Physiology and Biophysics from Washington University, St. Louis, Missouri, and then a medical degree from New York University School of Medicine.
-He trained in medicine and rheumatology at the University of Pennsylvania.
-He is board certified in internal medicine and rheumatology, and was awarded Mastership in the American College of Physicians.
+Dr. Mandell joined the Cleveland Clinic in 1993 following a faculty appointment at the Hospital of the University of Pennsylvania and Chief of Rheumatology at the Graduate Hospital.
+He previously earned a BA in Biology and a PhD in Physiology and Biophysics from Washington University, St. Louis, and then a Medical Degree from New York University School of Medicine.
+He trained in medicine and Rheumatology.
+He served as interim Director of Inflammation Research and Exploratory Clinical Pharmacology at CIBA Pharmaceuticals.

-He has published over 100 articles, chapters, and editorials in peer-reviewed publications and textbooks relating to clinical and basic aspects of medical science.
-He has a special interest in gout as well as multi-system inflammatory diseases.
+He has published 200+ articles, chapters, and editorials in peer-reviewed publications and several books related to clinical and basic aspects of medical science as well as medical education.
+He edited a recent textbook on Synovial Fluid Analysis.
+He is a clinical investigator and has a special interest in gout as well as vasculitis and multi-system inflammatory diseases.

 Joan McTigue, MS, PA-C